diogomotapinto/RunnerGame/README.md

 ## Introduction

-In this project we are going to make a game like a endless runner where the more time you spent alive the more rewards you get.
+In this project we are going to make a game like a runner where the goal is to get gold coins and that will raise your score.
-The project will be using LibGdx to help us make a better closs platform game and we will add some features later like a database with Firebase and Google Play Games API in order to manage games services and configure metadata for authorizing and authenticating in our game.
+The project will be using LibGdx to help us make a better closs platform game and we add some features like a database with highscores using the Google Play Games API and configure metadata for authorizing and authenticating in our game.

 ## Installation